A posteriori error analysis and adaptivity of a space-time finite element method for the wave equation in second order formulation: Numerical aspects

 Owing to the dissipative nature of nonconforming methods in time, we expect energy dissipation rather than energy conservation (i.e., $E(t,u)=E(0,u)$); cf. \cite[eq.
 (4.1)]{Walkington:2014}.
 In Table~\ref{tab:energy_dissipation}, we assess the influence of~$q$ on the energy dissipation; we select $h=\dt=10^{-2}$, $p=1$, $q=2,...,5$, a uniform static mesh, and the test case with finite Sobolev regularity exact solution with data as in~\eqref{eq:rough_test}.

-From Table~\ref{tab:energy_dissipation}, we see that the energy dissipation vanishes exponentially with respect to $q$: although the scheme is formally dissipative, dissipation appears to be negligible.
+From Table~\ref{tab:energy_dissipation}, we see that the energy dissipation vanishes exponentially with respect to $q$: although the scheme is formally dissipative, dissipation appears to be negligible \revb{for high order approximations}.
 As we will see below, when dynamic mesh modification is considered, energy dissipation is more apparent due to the loss of information when projecting the discrete solution from a time slab to the next one, cf. \cite{Dupont:1973}.